scylladb/scylla-monitoring/docs/source/procedures/datadog/index.rst

 Add datadog recording rules
 ===========================
-Non cloud users, download the rules configuration file :download:`datadog.rules.yml <datadog.rules.yml>` if you need per-shard metrics, download :download:`datadog.rules-with-shards.yml <datadog.rules-with-shards.yml>` and place it under prometheus/prom_rules/.
+Non Scylla Cloud users, download the rules configuration file :download:`datadog.rules.yml <datadog.rules.yml>` if you need per-shard metrics, download :download:`datadog.rules-with-shards.yml <datadog.rules-with-shards.yml>` and place it under prometheus/prom_rules/.
 Per-shards metrics adds load and cost to both the Prometheus server and Datadog agent and server, so only use it if needed.

 Cloud users, skip this step, it's been take care for by the cloud.